Veneer Versus Solid Wood Furniture: Myths, Mistakes and Misconceptions

 The thickness of each slice is typically between 0.6mm and 1.2mm.

-Veneer can be purchased on its own – usually in individual ‘leaves’ or bundles – or in the form of panels already glued to a substrate such as plywood, MDF or chipboard.
+Veneer can be purchased on its own – usually in individual ‘leaves’ or bundles – or as panels already glued to a substrate such as plywood, MDF or chipboard.

 Employed skilfully, a furniture maker can use these panels in a such a way as to give the appearance of an entirely solid wood product, when in reality only the surface is real wood.